PlanetStarbucks/TrayCode/README.md

 ---

+bynderMondayBoardDataMap:

+Creates a table of hard coded values and Bynder metaproperties for mapping Monday items to Bynder.
+Can be scaled out to additional items as requested by clients.
+Currently includes link to board, asset, and item.

+---

 bynderMondayDynamicMap:

 Creates a table of Monday columns and Bynder metaproperties for metadata mapping.
 Calls both the Monday API and Bynder API, then formats those responses into a single table.